 Tired of telling the children not to eat with their fingers?
 Then take them to this re-creation of an 11th century feast on the grounds of Exhibition ...
 More

 Tired of telling the children not to eat with their fingers?
 Then take them to this re-creation of an 11th century feast on the grounds of Exhibition Place.
-The Count and Countess take guests through the Hall of Arms where, as they dine, they will be entertained by ring piercing contests, javelin throwing, jousts, and hard-charging stallions.
-A four-course meal includes garlic bread, vegetable soup, roast chicken, spare ribs, pastries, soft drinks, coffee, and tea.
+Your hosts, the Count and Countess, will take you through the Hall of Arms where, as you dine, you'll be entertained by ring piercing contests, javelin throwing, jousts and hard-charging stallions.
+A four-course meal includes garlic bread, vegetable soup, roast chicken, spare ribs, pastries, soft drinks, coffee and tea.
 And nary a utensil in sight!
 Fixed price: $54.95 Adults; $36.95 Children.

 The service was very attentive, friendly.
 The food was very tasty, warm and we had more than enough to eat.
 The show was entertaining, the horses were beautiful!
 We went as a group and had a wonderful time!!!